wp-plugins/radio-station/readme.txt

 = Quickstart Guide =

 Once you have installed and activated the Radio Station Plugin on your WordPress site, your WordPress Admin area will now have a new menu item titled Radio Station with submenu page items.
 If you are trying to do something specific, you can check out the [FAQ](https://netmix.com/radio-station/docs/FAQ.md) for Frequently Asked Questions as you may find the answer there.
+Or, view the combined {FREE and PRO demo site](https://demo.radiostation.pro).

 Firstly, you can visit the Plugin Settings screen to adjust the default [Options](https://netmix.com/radio-station/docs/Options.md) to your liking.
 Here you can set your Radio Timezone and Streaming URL (if you have one) along with other global plugin settings.
 Also from this Settings page you may want to assign [Pages](https://netmix.com/radio-station/docs/Display.md#automatic-pages) and Views for your Program Schedule display and other optional Post Type Archive displays.